CareerLink

 BY Emma Turcato 23 Jun, 2025

-Meet Amy Shepard – Welding & Fabrication Apprentice at WF Industries in Dubbo.
+Meet Amy Shepard – Welding & Fabrication Apprentice at WF Industries, Dubbo

-After spending over ten years working as a chef, Amy made a bold move.
+After more than a decade working as a chef, Amy made a bold move.
 She swapped the kitchen for the workshop and started an apprenticeship in boilermaking.
-Growing up on a farm, she was always drawn to machinery and how things worked, so engineering felt like a natural fit.
+Growing up on a farm, she was always curious about machinery and how things worked, so engineering felt like a natural fit.

 “Seeing a pile of steel turn into a massive structure is so rewarding.
 I’ve finally found something I’m passionate about.”

 Switching to a trade wasn’t without its challenges.
-Amy says the physical side of the job was tough at first, but with time, support from her team, and a lot of work in the gym, she pushed through.
+Amy says the physical side of the job was tough at first, but with time, support from her team, and plenty of work in the gym, she pushed through.

 “Boilermaking can be physically demanding.
-At the start, strength was a struggle but I worked at it.
-There are also heaps of tools and gear to make the job easier.
+At the start, strength was a struggle, but I worked at it.
+There are also plenty of tools and equipment to make the job easier.
 You don’t have to do it all on your own.”

 What’s surprised her most is just how many directions a trade like this can take you.